 Ramsey Cascades | 8 miles | Greenbrier

 This strenuous hike is worth it for the adventurer.
-The trails leads you by rivers and streams for most of the way, before finishing off with an old-growth hardwood forest that’s home to tulip trees, basswoods, silverbells, and yellow birches.
+The trails leads past rivers and streams for most of the way, before finishing off with an old-growth hardwood forest that’s home to tulip trees, basswoods, silver bells, and yellow birches.

 You can also challenge yourself on Mt.
-Sterling (5.6 mi), Shuckstack (7 mi), and the longer Thunderhead (13 mi).
+Sterling (5.6 miles), Shuckstack (7 miles), and the longer Thunderhead (13 miles).

 HIKING SAFETY TIPS

-When going on hikes in Pigeon Forge, there are few things that are important to keep in mind for your safety and the safety of the animals and wildlife.
-Also check out our article about bear safety.
+When going on hikes near Pigeon Forge, there are important things to keep in mind for your safety and the safety of wildlife.
+Check out our article on bear safety!

-• Check the weather ahead of time in case of inclement weather.
+- Check the weather ahead of time to be prepared.